bea0091/palgorithm/README.md

 Python + Algorithm

-- Pal up with other programmers at De Anza
+- Pal up with other programmers at De Anza.
-- Dig deeper into Python and algorithms beyond the classrooms
+- Dig deeper into Python and algorithms beyond the classrooms.
-- Practice programming skills and do real-world coding projects
+- Practice programming skills and do real-world coding projects.

 ## What we've done
 Visit our [GitHub page](https://github.com/bea0091/palgorithm) to see our previous projects!